 The Best Dentist for a Root Canal in Webster

-If you don’t know what to expect during a root canal, it can seem like a scary procedure.
+It can seem like a scary procedure if you don’t know what to expect during a root canal.
 Thankfully, a root canal will cure any pain you are experiencing from your infected tooth.
-The experienced and compassionate team at Empire Dental Care will ensure your comfort through every step of the way.
+The experienced and compassionate team at Empire Dental Care will ensure your comfort every step of the way.
 If you are ready to schedule an appointment with Empire Dental Care, contact us today at 585.671.1650.